šŸ’Ž

 Colors & Varieties

-Colorless, white, peach, gray (with sheen)
+Colorless, white, gray, peach, blue (with adularescence)

 Key Properties

-• Adularescence (blue/white sheen)
+• Adularescence (billowy glow)

 • Feldspar group mineral